 • Are the connections between different mathematical ideas made explicit, both for me as a teacher, and for students who will experience the curriculum?

 • Is it possible, based on the license and format of the materials, for me to extend / adapt / modify the curriculum based on student need?

-• Does the material make it easier or harder for me to use formative assessment practices each day?
+• Does the material make it easier for me to use formative assessment practices each day?